 - a.)
 Any Condition of Licence such as the completion of logbooks have been submitted and approved by the Shellfish Data Unit. - b.)
-Communal commercial (category FZA) licence eligibilities may not be nominated as these are allocated annually to First Nations groups.
+Communal commercial (category FZA) licence eligibilities are not eligible for Nomination.

-4.9.
+4.10.
 Vessels

 All diving and fishing operations for Green Sea Urchins must take place from the ZA or FZA licensed vessel.
 All product harvested under a ZA or FZA licence must be harvested from and retrieved by the vessel designated on the licence.
 Vessels used to hold or transport Green Sea Urchins must conform to Canadian Food Inspection Agency (CFIA) inspection regulations for holding or transporting fish and have appropriate licences.